 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

 Authors are encouraged to publish their data in recommended repositories.
 For a list of generic and subject specific repositories that meet our peer review criteria, see here.

 The journal’s publisher focuses on making content discoverable and accessible through indexing services.
-This journal is indexed by Google Scholar and in SCOPUS (as Asia Pacific Disability Rehabilitation Journal) and content is LOCKSS enabled.
+This journal is indexed by Google Scholar, and the previous iteration of the journal (Asia Pacific Disability Rehabilitation Journal) is in SCOPUS.
+Content is LOCKSS enabled.
 The journal is also indexed in CINAHL Systems, USA and Elsevier Bibliographic Databases, the Netherlands.

 The first decade

 ACTIONAID Disability News was started in 1990, as a biannual publication meant for concept clarification and highlighting of issues to be addressed in the field of rehabilitation.
 The newsletter, which was circulated free of cost, was aimed at implementing agencies, donor organisations, policy planners, administrators and professionals involved in rehabilitation.
 The Goodricke Group, based in Kolkata, India, was the main sponsor of the newsletter.
 The initial issues of the newsletter attempted to provide a holistic picture of the field of rehabilitation, including methods of service delivery, manpower training, development of technical aids, evaluation and research, with a focus on community-baased rehabilitation (CBR).
 Over the next few years, the scope of the newsletter gradually changed, to include more articles from contributors from all over the world, including a few peer-reviewed articles.
 A readership survey showed that a majority of the respondents read more than 75% of the newsletter and that more than 80% gained new information from it (ACTIONAID Disability News, 1993).